Business Entities: Pros and Cons

 However, sole proprietors, partners, LLC members, and S corporation shareholders who own more than 2% of the stock in their corporations are not treated as employees, so their fringe benefits are subject to different tax rules that are not as favorable as they are for employees.

 If there is only 1 business owner, then a partnership is not available.
 However, a single owner can still choose a sole proprietorship, limited liability company that has a single member, or a C or S corporation.
-However, an S corporation cannot have more than 100 shareholders who must be individuals who are not nonresident aliens.
-(In certain cases, estates, trusts, and nonprofit organizations can also be shareholders.)

 A major disadvantage of the C corporation is that it must pay ordinary income taxes on long-term capital gains.
-On the other hand, the top long-term capital gains tax rate for individuals is, at most, 20%, a rate that applies to taxpayers in the 39.6% bracket; for all others, the rate is 15% or 0%.
+On the other hand, the top long-term capital gains tax rate for individuals is, at most, 20%, a rate that only applies to taxpayers in the 37% bracket; for all others, the rate is 15% or 0%.

 Business income to a silent partner is considered passive income, so it is not subject to employment taxes but is subject to the 3.8% tax on net investment income if the partner's income is high enough.
 Corporate profits are not subject to any employment taxes.